Signal from Structure: Exploiting Submodular Upper Bounds in Generative Flow Networks: Experiments on Synthetic Random Graphs

 For synthetic instances using random Barabási–Albert (BA) and Erdős–Rényi (ER), we generate graphs with $N = 1000$ vertices.
 BA-graphs use preferential attachment as a mechanism to distribute the edges, whereas ER-graphs are more random, where each edge has the same probability of occurrence.
 Thus, the two types of graphs model very different edge distribution (and thus reward distribution).
 BA-graphs are parameterized by an integer which determines how many neighbors a new node added to the graph should have.
 The probability of a node being a neighbor is proportional to the degree of this node.
 We choose $3$ as our parameter.
 For ER-graphs, we choose parameter value $0.005$, which is the probability that an edge between two vertices exists.
 This probability is constant for the entire ER-graph.

 These parameters were chosen so as to create relatively small instances with a similar number of edges with different underlying reward distributions.
+The range of the average degree is $[5.894, 5.926]$ for BA-graphs and $[4.758, 5.108]$ for ER-graphs.
 We show the distribution of the edges across instances in Figure~\ref{fig:edge_dist}.